Budget Proposal TemplatePRO PLUS

 3. Select, Copy, and Paste the Entire Spreadsheet into Your Proposal Document

 After you have listed every item down, along with their respective costs, the next thing to do would be to total all of the figures and then copy-paste your spreadsheet into your proposal document, which is the next logical step.
-Ensure that you did not forget anything so that your entire budget checks out, preventing any unnecessary and time-consuming corrections on your part later on.
+Ensure that you did not forget anything so that your entire annual budget checks out, preventing any unnecessary and time-consuming corrections on your part later on.

 4. Make Sure You Include a Justification for Each of the Items